luketudge/introduction-to-programming/topics/extras/glossary.md

 ('Mutable' [means 'changeable'](https://www.etymonline.com/word/mutable), and has the same origin as 'mutant', as in the *Teenage Mutant Ninja Turtles*.)

+## newline

+When we view a text file that is written over multiple lines, we just see the separate lines of text neatly displayed in our text editor or word processor.
+But behind the scenes our computer needs some way of storing information about where one line ends and the next begins.
+This is achieved by the use of a 'newline character' to represent the break between one line and the next.
+This character is not explicitly shown in a normal text editor, but it is there in the file.
+In some word processors, such as OpenOffice and Microsoft Word, you can opt to see the newline characters explicitly, and they are typically shown as a '[pilcrow](https://en.wikipedia.org/wiki/Pilcrow)' (¶).

+If we want to include a newline character in a [string](#string) in Python, we can represent it with the character combination `'\n'`.
+These two characters together are interpreted as a single character meaning 'start a new line here'.

 ## none

 The `None` data [type](#type) in Python is used to indicate something that is absent or undefined.